Police concerned for wellbeing of missing man Marcus Gardiner

 Marcus Gardiner, 35, was last seen on Monday, April 8 in the Hamilton CBD, near the transport centre.

-He was wearing a t-shirt and shorts and carrying a red/white stripped duffle bag along with a blanket and pillow.
+He was wearing a t-shirt and shorts and carrying a red/white stripped duffel bag along with a blanket and pillow.